HydraMeshnet/developer-portal/get_started.md

 #### Layer-1 and Layer-2 API

 DAC extends the Hydra Blockchain with a plugin that adds two additional APIs to the Blockchain.
 A layer-1 and a layer-2 API.
-These APIs enables you to write and read the consensus based DAC state.
+These APIs enables you to write and read the consensus-based DAC state.

 <a href="/#/api/api" class="btn btn-sm btn-outline-primary mt-auto mb-2">BROWSE API</a>

 ### Hydra Blockchain (Project Hydra)

 A dPos blockchain extended with a plugin to provide a public ledger for IOP DAC.
-Can be deployed in minutes with Docker.
+This can be deployed in minutes with Docker.

 <a href="/#/hydra" class="btn btn-sm btn-outline-primary">LEARN MORE</a>

 ## Showcase

-To be able to present our vision, we have an umbrella project, IOP Fort (or project Prometheus), where we demonstrate how can these technologies/modules be used for various usecases.
+To be able to present our vision, we have an umbrella project, IOP Fort (or project Prometheus), where we demonstrate how these technologies/modules can be used for various use cases.

 <a href="/#/fort" class="btn btn-sm btn-outline-primary mt-auto mb-2">LEARN MORE</a>